sulu/SuluCommunityBundle/UPGRADE.md

 ### Blacklist replaced with RegistrationRule

-This means that any occurance of "blacklist" has been replaced with "registrationrule".
+For clearer naming all occurrences of "blacklist" have been replaced with "registration-rule".

 This also includes the renames of the following entities and tables in the database: